lightstep/tracetest-nomad/jobspec/README.md

     ```

 ## Gotchas

+### Deploying the Go Server

+The Go Server app can take a while to deploy and sometimes fails to pull the image.
+If that happens, please re-try.

+### Communications between OTel Collector and Jaeger and/or Jaeger and Tracetest

 Sometimes the OTel Collector has trouble sending data to Jaeger, even though everything appears to be up and running.